-There have been no significant changes in the Organization's risk exposures from its 2019 fiscal year.
+There have been no significant changes in the Organization's risk exposures from its 2020 fiscal year.

-14. Corresponding Amounts and Financial Disclosures
+15. Corresponding Amounts and Financial Disclosures

-In certain instances, 2019 fiscal year corresponding amounts and financial disclosures presented have been reclassified to conform to the financial statement presentation and financial disclosures adopted for the 2020 fiscal year.
+In certain instances, 2020 fiscal year corresponding amounts and financial disclosures presented have been reclassified to conform to the financial statement presentation and financial disclosures adopted for the 2021 fiscal year.

-15. Impacts of COVID-19
+16. Uncertainty due to COVID-19